ceblfe/Deep_Learning_KC/README.md

 # Deep Learning KC

 This repository contains a Python file with the code to get image captioning.
-The Python library that we are using is Keras and TensorFlow.
+The Python library that we use is Keras and TensorFlow.
 The programming language that we use is Python.

 This repository has the following files: